ibilalahmad/RoleBasedAuthMVCADO.NET/README.md

-Role Based Authentication and Authorization with .NET 8 MVC ADO.NET
+Role-based Authentication and Authorization implemented in .NET 8 MVC using ADO.NET, without role CRUD functionality.
+This project is developed solely for learning purposes.